DonDebonair/virtual-hadoop-cluster/README.md

 As you can see, you'll need at least 10GB of free RAM to run this.
 If you have less, you can try to remove one machine from the Vagrantfile.
 This will lead to worse performance though!

 ## Usage

+Depending on the hardware of your computer, installation will probably take between 15 and 25 minutes.

 First install [VirtualBox](https://www.virtualbox.org/) and [Vagrant](http://www.vagrantup.com/).